yurisadovski/budgetApp/README.md

 HTML5
 CSS3
 javascript ES5 + ES6
-code architecture:
-modules (MVC)

-saparation and rganization of code unites
+Implementing the Module pattern. separation and organization of code units.
+Encapsulation of data for private and public methods.